 But besides all this, what I also do is teach my students to listen by writing stories.
 I have them do listener response – writing in reaction to a poem or story we read in class.
 I have them write to a prompt – ‘when was the last time you witnessed suffering?’
 I have them write ongoing personal illness narratives – weekly narratives in which I ask them to tell of the same experience but from a different point of view or genre or form to help unpack not only their own personal stories (stories which inform how they in turn will listen to the stories of others), but discover how stories work – in regard to plot, form, function, and voice.

 Over the years, I’ve explained some of how this all works with a philosophy of listening I’ve been calling Narrative Humility.
 Narrative Humility is not about gaining any sense of competence or mastery over our patients, or their stories.
 Rather, it is about paying attention to our own inner workings – our expectations, our prejudices, our own cadre of personal stories that impact how we react to the stories of others.
-You can hear me talk all about it here, during a recent TEDx event at Sarah Lawrence College (where I also teach).
+You can hear me talk all about it here, during a TEDx event at Sarah Lawrence College.

-To read the rest of this essay, please visit Uma Krishnaswami’s Blog Writing with a Broken Tusk!
+To read this essay, please visit Uma Krishnaswami’s Blog Writing with a Broken Tusk!